Work in progress:

 Lady Davis Visiting Professor, Hebrew University of Jerusalem.

-Junior Faculty Research and Artistry Grant, College of Liberal Arts, UNR, USA.
+Junior Faculty Research and Artistry Grant, College of Liberal Arts, UNR,

 Research Grant, Eusko Ikaskuntza (Basque Studies Society), France.